ismet55555/CompTIA_Linux_Plus_Notes/README.md

 - `cpio`
   - Copies files in and out of archives
+  - Doesn't compress items, but can be used with `gzip`
+  - Typically `tar` and `gzip` are more popular for archiving
   - `ls | cpio -o > dir_archive` - Copy all files in current directory to archive

 - `dd`
   - "Disk duplicate" or "Disk destroyer"